CGATOxford/cgat/doc/styleguide.rst

   Setting the type permits the script to be integrated into workflow sytemns such as galaxy_.

-* Please provide a meaningful example in the command line help.
+* Please provide a meaningful example in the command line help (see above for minimum requirements).

 * Be verbose.
 Something that is not documented within a script will not be used.